YxxY/mkdirs/readme.md

     mkdirs(dirpath [,mode] [,callback])
 - dirpath: [required] {string|buffer} relative or absolute path
 - mode: [options]  {string|number} default 777 which will finally convert to an oct number
-- callback: [options] {function} a function with two paras: `err`,`fp`. if everything is find. `err` will be `null` and `fp` refers to the dirpath you created.
+- callback: [options] {function} a function with two paras: `err`,`fp`. if everything is fine, `err` will be `null` and `fp` refers to the dirpath you created.

 # Test
     npm test

 # Tips
 make sure you have the permission to create the aimed directory.
-Once the directory exist already, nothing will happend.
+Once the directory exist already, nothing will happen.